MeDerpWasTaken/RPCore/README.md

 # FOR CONTRIBUTORS - IMPORTANT
 If you want to use this project on your own, remember - you have to use shadowJar to include Apache libraries.
 If you include them manually - they will cause compile errors.

+# Discord & Minecraft commands
+Description is in progress...